How to convert a PowerShell Script into an EXE Shortcut

 Using the EXE in your Package

-2. Right-click the executable and select New Shortcut To > Installed File.
+3. Right-click the EXE and choose New Shortcut To > Installed File.

-And that is it, that is how easily you can convert a PowerShell script to an executable and use it in your package.
+That is how you can easily convert a PowerShell script to an executable and use it in your package.

 New to Advanced Installer?
 Streamline your software packaging with Advanced Installer's 30-day free trial!